firstuserhere/outofcontextnotes/index.md

 ----

 [^1]: This project was a team project done during the AI safety camp.
-You can see my teammates here: [meta-learning project website](https://firstuserhere.github.io/metalearning)
+You can see my teammates here: [about the team](https://firstuserhere.github.io/metalearning/about)